DevExpress/devextreme-documentation/api-reference/10 UI Components/dxTreeMap/6 Node/3 Methods/customize(options).md

 [note]You can specify any fields of the **tile** or **group** objects, except the [headerHeight](/api-reference/10%20UI%20Components/dxTreeMap/1%20Configuration/group/headerHeight.md '/Documentation/ApiReference/UI_Components/dxTreeMap/Configuration/group/#headerHeight') field.
 This restriction exists because the layout of tiles and groups is calculated long before any customization can be applied.

 You can call the **customize(options)** method at any point of the application flow, for example, when the nodes are [being rendered](/api-reference/10%20UI%20Components/dxTreeMap/1%20Configuration/onNodesRendering.md '/Documentation/ApiReference/UI_Components/dxTreeMap/Configuration/#onNodesRendering').

+---
+##### jQuery

 The following code paints the label of a child node in blue or red depending on the node's value.

     <!--JavaScript-->var treeMapOptions = {
         // ...